Peer to Peer Research Project

 - Build interpersonal relationships between younger and older adolescents

 Erikson Institute is a member of SCE’s Youth Voice Challenge cohort.
 This group of exemplary organizations seeks answers to the question: How can young people inspire their peers to use technology in healthy ways and make digital spaces better for everyone?
 Learn more about the Challenge here.

-Erikson Institute brings a strong peer-to-peer learning approach to this project by training high school students as both researchers and mentors for middle school students.
+Erikson Institute brings a strong peer-to-peer learning approach to this project by training junior and senior students as both researchers and mentors for middle school students.
 Their research-practice model will bring a strong youth agency component to a field of research where genuine youth voice has been conspicuously absent.

 See below for examples for other related research projects by Alexis R. Lauricella:

 - Carter, M. C., Cingel, D. P., Lauricella, A. R., & Wartella, E. (2020).
 13 Reasons Why, perceived norms, and reports of mental health-related behavior change among adolescent and young adult viewers in four global regions.
 Communication Research.

 - Lauricella, A. R. & Cingel, D. P. (2020).
 Parental influence on youth media use.
 Journal of Child and Family Studies doi:10.1007/s10826-020-01724-2

 - Hurwitz, L., Lauricella, A. R., Hightower, B., Sroka, I., Woodruff, T. K., & Wartella, E. (2016).
 “When you’re a baby you don’t have puberty”: Understanding of puberty and human reproduction in late childhood and early adolescence.
 Journal of Early Adolescence.